IPGP/trm2rinex-docker-ovs/readme.md

 This is the IPGP-OVS's maintened fork of the Docker+Wine (`trm2rinex`) wrapper for Trimble `ConvertToRinex` tool  🛰️ 🌐 🐋 🍷

-The original repository made by @Matioupi is available at: https://github.com/Matioupi/trm2rinex-docker
+The original repository made by _Matioupi_ is available at: https://github.com/Matioupi/trm2rinex-docker

-For now on (september 2024), we must fork the original repository, because the it is not maintained anymore and related software have evolved.
+From now on (September 2024), we must fork the original repository, because it is not maintained anymore and related software has evolved.

-Maintainer of this fork: Pierre Sakic (@PierreS-alpha, sakic@ipgp.fr)
+Maintainer of this fork: Pierre Sakic (sakic@ipgp.fr)

 See also the README of the original repository for more details: [readme_original.md](readme_original.md)